ayushjha-fm/tmai.server.mock/README.md

 * Manage state of suggestions based on availability of `CONVERSATION_TOKEN`
 * Read and send JSON responses by reading from JSON files with same name as the endpoint path.
   For example, the `/text` endpoint will read from `tmai/text.json` file.
+* Customize the type of suggestion you are expecting from a message response.

 ### Structure of api.json